 The legal system is entirely unfair in this regard.
 Either all parties are entitled to fees or no parties are entitled.
 I prefer that no party get fees.
 Often the legal system requires that each party pay his/her own way, however, there are many statutes that allow for the award of attorney fees and costs.
 In many states if you simply make a motion and lose or oppose a motion and lose or you act or don’t act, you can be subject to sanctions and have to pay the other party’s attorneys’ fees.
 The whole process should be done away with.
 If the wealthier party can afford an attorney, good for him, but the less fortunate should not be penalized which is precisely what’s happening now.

-A lawyer can change anywhere from $250 to $600 or more an hour.
-That’s far above your average worker’s salary.
+A lawyer can change anywhere from $250 to $1,000 or more an hour.
+That’s well beyond above your average worker’s salary.
 That means you might have to pay those exorbitant costs if attorneys’ fees are awarded against you.
 And since the attorney can just claim that he spent 10 hours working on a motion, for example, you’d have to pay for his 10 hours and more in the way of costs (filing the motion, travel, parking fees, etc.).
 He has offered no real proof, for one thing.
 It’s simply his word.
-And if he did spend 10 hours preparing a motion, you can bet the pro se litigant was forced to spend twice to three times as much time on a motion or an opposition to the attorney’s motion because the pro se has far fewer resources to pull from.
+And if he did spend 10 hours preparing a motion, you can bet the pro se litigant was forced to spend ten times as much time on a motion or an opposition to the attorney’s motion because the pro se has far fewer resources to pull from.

 If the wealthier party had to absorb his own costs at all times, maybe then they’d be a little more judicious in how they work the case.
 A wealthier party up against a less fortunate party will try to take advantage, knowing that the opposition can never prevail in getting his or her own attorney fee awards.
-They’ll just keep rolling over you, happy to force you into bankruptcy.
-They can play dirty tricks and essentially get away with it because there is no punishment for them.
+They’ll just keep rolling over you.

 This is not a justice system.
 This is a farce.